Kong/docs.konghq.com/app/2.0.x/proxy.md

 }
 ```

-Enabling this flag instructs Kong that when matching this Route, and proceeding
+Enabling this flag (**which is enabled by default**) instructs Kong that when matching this Route, and proceeding
 with the proxying to a Service, it should **not** include the matched part of
 the URL path in the upstream request's URL.
 For example, the following
 client's request to the above Route: